 We’ve already established that over-investing too quickly creates the impression that you aren’t a catch, however, being too much of a catch can be just as bad.
 Hold some information back, be a little mysterious, and don’t overwhelm her.
 It may play on her insecurities, make her think you don’t have enough time, or that you aren’t really a match.
 In general, take the time to show her who you are and what you do instead of telling her.

 Listening makes you seem interested, caring, patient, and genuine, among many other positive characteristics.
-It’s rare that you get a person's full attention nowadays, which means get off your phone, make eye contact, and pay attention.
+It’s rare that you get a person's full attention nowadays, which means getting off your phone, making eye contact, and paying attention.
 Listening without being distracted is a very attractive and intimate experience.
 Also, listening gives you all the information you need to continue a conversation.

 Too often dates are treated like a job interview.
 It’s important to get to know someone but you shouldn’t be screening each other for too many specifics before you know there’s potential for a relationship.
 Focus on your vibe.
 Which would give a better impression; joking around, telling stories, and discussing what’s going on around you, or, a detailed explanation of your family, where you grew up, and what you do for a living?
 Don’t let someone check off boxes, make them forget they have boxes.

 The main difference between friends and lovers is that you aren’t sleeping with your friends.
 If you like the person, add some physicality to the mix, such as lightly touching her hand, guiding her from the small of her back, and whispering something in her ear.

 Your date pays attention to everything, and that includes how you are treating other people.
 Interact with your environment, and show people respect, and she will consider it a sign of your character and how you might treat her in the future.